 Many origami artists are very generous with giving permission for others to fold, teach, and/or display their works.
 But in all cases, you should ask first.

-You can find additional situations described in FAQ form in the Copyright section of our FAQ page here:
+You can find additional situations described in FAQ form here:

 In 2009, OrigamiUSA hosted the 2nd Conference on Copyright in Origami.
 You can find the agenda, slides and notes here.